Home > Blog > Blog > Writers Conference Connections: Here’s How to Stand Out From the Crowd

 And it’s not that hard to do.
 Plan ahead.
 Get comfortable introducing yourself.
 Ask questions, and listen.
 Then follow up.
 That’s how to stand out from the crowd and shine at the next writers conference you attend.

 What are your tips for making connections at a writers conference?
-Let’s discuss on Facebook and LinkedIn.
+Let’s discuss on Facebook.

 Lyne Carolynah is a freelancer writer with a passion for acting, culture, fashion, travel, and philanthropy.
 She is deeply dedicated to empowering young girls and women of color.